liiwaaa/SFSD-Project-group-2-/README.md

 # Student Management System
-This project is a Student Management System designed for academic institutions to streamline student data management.
-It provides functionalities such as adding, searching, editing, and logically deleting student records while ensuring data reliability and integrity.
+This project is a Student Management System designed for academic institutions for student data management.
+It provides functionalities such as adding, searching, editing, logically and physically deleting student records while ensuring data reliability and integrity.

 ## Table of Contents
 - [I. Data Implementation](#i-data-implementation)